flex0ing-ag/City-Skyline/README.md

 - Dynamic city skyline simulation using HTML and CSS.
 - Responsive design for compatibility across different devices.
 - Creative use of CSS to replicate buildings and windows.
-- Cross-browser compatibility ensured for a seamless user experience.
+- Cross-browser compatibility ensured a seamless user experience.

 ## Demo

-Check out the live demo [here](link-to-demo).
+Check out the live demo [here](https://flex0ing-ag.github.io/City-Skyline/).

 ## Usage